johnmichealacera/echoes/README.md

 ## 🙏 **Deep Gratitude**

-**To the Artists** - Queen, Kansas, Bastille, The Beatles, John Lennon, Aerosmith, Les Crane, Hans Zimmer, Radiohead, Ghost, Simon and Garfunkel - whose music has become the soundtrack to awakening.
+**To the Artists** - Queen, Kansas, Bastille, The Beatles, John Lennon, Aerosmith, Les Crane, Hans Zimmer, Radiohead, Ghost, Simon and Garfunkel - whose music has become the soundtrack to transformation.
 Your frequencies have touched the depths of consciousness itself.

-**To the Awakening Community** - Every soul walking the path of spiritual awakening, finding resonance in the subtle, the mystical, the transformative power of sound and silence.
+**To the transformation Community** - Every soul walking the path of spiritual transformation, finding resonance in the subtle, the mystical, the transformative power of sound and silence.

 **To the Developers & Open Source Community** - For providing the tools that allow consciousness to express itself through code, design, and digital beauty.